The Ghost Light and Theatre Ghosts

 “A single light left burning center stage when the theatre is empty.
 The source of the term is the superstition that a ghost will move in if the theatre is left completely dark.” - International Dictionary of Theatre Language

-FALSE FACE, FALSE HEART, my YA Historical fiction project, set in the Bowery Theatre in New York City during the tumultuous year of 1849 has sent me on a journey Combing Through Research.
+SHALL WE THREE: A Ghost Light’s Tale, my upcoming YA Historical fiction book, set in the Bowery Theatre in New York City during the tumultuous year of 1849, sent me on a journey, Combing Through Research.

-Across the world most theatre’s have a ghost light - a single bulb mounted on a pole incased in a wire cage that burns when a theatre is empty.
+Across the world, most theatres have a ghost light - a single bulb mounted on a pole, encased in a wire cage that burns when a theatre is empty.
 The practical reason is to keep people who work in the theatre safe.
 The stage can be a dangerous place, ask anyone who’s fallen into a deep orchestra pit!
-The more intriguing reason is the centuries old legend: the light keeps ghosts from inhabiting a theatre.
+The more intriguing reason is the centuries-old legend: the light keeps ghosts from inhabiting a theatre.

 I like to imagine that theatre ghosts are Earthbound.
 Trapped between death and some transcendent place, unable to move on from a particular theatre because of unfinished business when they were alive.
 While many in the theatrical community believe the light is used to keep ghosts at bay, I prefer to fantasize that it burns as a spotlight for theatre ghosts to perform under.